A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Results and discussion

 \section{Results and discussion}

-The patch dynamics scheme is validated through two test cases.
-The first case involves the convection-diffusion-reaction (CDR) equation over a two-dimensional stretched grid, where convective velocities are variables.
-In the first scenario, diffusion coefficients are constants, while in the second scenario, diffusion coefficients are variables.
+The proposed patch dynamics scheme is validated through two test cases.
+The first case involves a heterogeneous convection-diffusion-reaction ($\mathsf{CDR}$) equation over a two-dimensional stretched grid in Subsection 4.1, where convective velocity depends on space variables.
+In the first scenario, the diffusion coefficient is constant, while in the second scenario, the diffusion coefficient depends on space variables.
 Additionally, in both scenarios, the problems exhibit convection dominance.
-The second test case explores non-axisymmetric diffusion in a two-dimensional annulus.
+The second test case explores non-axisymmetric diffusion in a two-dimensional annulus in Subsection 4.2.